HallaSurvivor/Blog/CV.md

 ## Seminar Talks In Department

+- Overview of Canonical Bases for Hall Algebras (UCR, 2026)
 - Counting is Hard, Complex Analysis is Easy (UCR, 2025)
 - How to Compute *with* and *in* Fukaya Categories of Surfaces (UCR, 2025)
 - Categories and Harmonic Analysis: Tannaka and